 Bad landing pages damage your campaigns.
 So do unoptimised landing pages.
 And having one landing page spread across dozens of ads will never raise your conversion rate.

 Your landing pages are as important as your ad copy.

 If a PPC agency doesn’t think the same way, they don’t understand how to increase conversions and reduce your costs.

-This is undoubtedly one of the most important questions that the agency needs to answer about their PPC management services.
-A strategy is central to your success.
+This is undoubtedly one of the most important questions that the agency needs to answer.

 What’s more important is that you listen to the answer carefully.

 You’re looking for the agency to start talking about your KPIs (Key Performance Indicators).

 Is the PPC agency talking about those benchmarks?
 More importantly, are they talking about the steps they’ll take to improve those metric?
 Or what the average benchmarks are for each of them based on your industry?

 If they’re not, they aren’t creating a deep enough strategy.